 Epic Mickey is a Disney game for the Wii developed by Junction Point, spearheaded by Warren Spector of Deus Ex and System Shock fame.
 In an ambitious effort to help Disney restore Mickey Mouse's iconic status, it brings back the happy memories of Disney's classic short subjects and feature length films from their Golden Age, Silent Age,Dark Age, and Renaissance Age as well as attractions from the Disney Theme Parks of old......But NOT in the way anybody expected.The story begins with Walt Disney's original cartoon star, Oswald the Lucky Rabbit, after finally getting Walt some success and recognition, being taken from him over both a budget dispute and a contract loophole, fading into obscurity, and being replaced by his younger half-brotherMickey Mouse.
 Fortunately, he becomes the first resident of a world created by the wizard Yen Sid for forgotten and rejected Disney creations and ideas.
 This world, called Wasteland (based on the Disney Theme Parks), exists as a small model on a table within Yen Sid's tower.
 Oswald takes this world as his own, presenting himself as a king there.
 Soon after, Oswald teams up with The Mad Doctor, another early resident of Wasteland — together, they create the roboticBeetleworx, which serve as construction tools for Wasteland, as well as relocators for new residents of the world, and together they try to make Wasteland a comfortable home for the other lost Disney characters who later join them — but Oswald grows resentful of his younger brother over time due to his increasing popularity.
 In a vain effort to emulate the life he never had, he makes a very large family with his feline girlfriend Ortensia, and has The Mad Doctor build robotic copies of Donald Duck and Goofy to help him recreate the adventures Mickey went on — but even this fails to fill the void.Later on, Mickey himself stumbles into Yen Sid's tower, after being lured in by the wizard's mischevious (or malicious) magic mirror.
 Shortly after arriving, he sees Yen Sid put the finishing touches on Wasteland.
 Content with his progress, Yen Sid goes off to sleep, while Mickey decides to put his own touch on Wasteland—he spots the magic paintbrush Yen Sid was using and begins to fiddle with it, but accidentally creates a monster called the Shadow Blotand spills paint and paint thinner all over the model.Hearing Yen Sid approaching, Mickey tries to erase the Blot and quickly clean up... and ends up spilling even more thinner on the model, creating a gaping hole in it, and then flees back to his bedroom via the mirror before the wizard returns.
 Despite Mickey's attempt to hide his transgression, the not-so-dead Blot persists and enters Wasteland via the hole; there, it takes over Wasteland, twisting it into a sinister and dangerous version of the original, and drives Oswald and any resistance into hiding during the conflict, henceforth called "The Blot Wars".
 The Doctor promptly stabs Oswald in the back (as he had always wanted to) and sides with the Blot, if just to further his own agenda.Decades later, having long forgotten the incident, Mickey is suddenly pulled into Wasteland from his home via the Blot.
 Mickey manages to grab the magic paintbrush before he is pulled in, so he can create and erase things with paint and thinner.
 After narrowly escaping from Dark Beauty Castle and the Doctor and Blot's attempt to remove his heart, as well as having a brief encounter with Oswald, Mickey's initial goal is to simply return home, but his discovery of the miserable state of Wasteland and its inhabitants, including old friends like Horace Horsecollar, cause him to change his plans.Now the mouse must regain the trust of his resentful older half-brother Oswald, foil the Mad Doctor, and stop the Shadow Blot to save and restore Wasteland, all while trying to keep his heart, the symbol of those who remember and love him, which is all the Blot needs to escape into the real world.So, if you haven't guessed already, this is the other series that turns our hero into a complete badass, has a shadowy (pun intended) evil and heart stealing.
 It's also being adapted into a couple of kids' books and a prequel webcomic and graphic novel written by Peter David.A sequel has been released, Epic Mickey 2: The Power of Two (selected from a batch of subtitles that also included Return of the Mad Doctor and Mystery on Mean Street) and a portable side story Epic Mickey: Power Of Illusion, both which have their own pages.Take note: It seems how much one will enjoy this game is extremely reliant on taste.
 Its pacing and design is heavily akin to Nintendo 64 platformers like Banjo-Kazooie, except modernised.
 Some will find the whole game brilliant, others will find it sub-par.
-The only real consensus is that the camera can be rather wonky (and perhapsa bit "Goofy"), but even then, some will find it less of a bother than others.Examples from Epic Mickey 2: The Power of Two should go on its own page.
+The only real consensus is that the camera can be rather wonky (and perhapsa bit "Goofy"), but even then, some will find it less of a bother than others.Examples from Epic Mickey 2: The Power of Two and Epic Mickey: Power Of Illusion should go on theirrespective pages.

 Anti-Villain: Oswald the Lucky Rabbit toward the start of the game, up until you manage to meet him in Mickeyjunk Mountain; he actively sets obstacles in Mickey's way in order to get rid of him, but his reasons for this are sympathetic and understandable.
 And he secretly still could be considered an Anti-Villain after this until way later.
 (See You Have Outlived Your Usefulness.)
 A definite Type II.